 Pen y Fan is a top choice in the Brecon Beacons, and is one of the most popular hikes in Wales alone, but with views of the Bristol Channel, Gower Peninsular and the Cambrian Mountains – who can really argue as to why it shouldn’t be?

 As with any exciting mountain, there’s more to it than just the climb.
-So, here at Adventure Travel, we have put together the perfect guide for you to master three different routes, whilst knowing every nook and cranny of this desirable peak.
+So, here at Wired For Adventure, we have put together the perfect guide for you to master three different routes, whilst knowing every nook and cranny of this desirable peak.
 After reading this, you’ll want to pack your backpack and set the sat nav to south Wales as Pen y Fan awaits…

 Definitely the most popular route on the mountain, the walk from the Storey Arms is the ideal and easiest option for anyone that just wants to get up and down.
 The trek involves a long, gradual ascent, and is often known as the motorway route, with thousands piling up to the summit all year round.